dcreager/dcreager.net/content/2016/09/csp-read-atomic-internal.markdown

 you'll read, so why should we include this case?
-This is one of the first hurdles you'll encounter when learning about formal methods: in the world of math, there's a very big difference between *disallowing* something and *not caring*.
+This is one of the first hurdles you'll encounter when learning about formal methods: in the world of math, there's a very big difference between *disallowing* something and *not caring* about it.
 Here, we don't care: just because a value hasn't been defined by this transaction doesn't mean that some previous transaction hasn't committed a perfectly good value for it; in fact, all of the later concurrency models will be interesting exactly because of all of the different ways they decide which value you see!
 We need to include the \\(\texttt{read}\\) clause, and use the
 \\(?\textit{value}\\) syntax to not place any constraints on what value is read,